Luigian/Traffic/README.md

 As research continues in the development of self-driving cars, one of the key challenges is computer vision, allowing these cars to develop an understanding of their environment from digital images.
 In particular, this involves the ability to recognize and distinguish road signs – stop signs, speed limit signs, yield signs, and more.

-In this project, I used TensorFlow to build a neural network to classify road signs based on an image of those signs.
-To do so, I needed a labeled dataset: a collection of images that have already been categorized by the road sign represented in them.
+This project uses TensorFlow to build a neural network to classify road signs based on an image of those signs.
+To do so, it needs a labeled dataset: a collection of images that have already been categorized by the road sign represented in them.

-Several such data sets exist, but for this project, I used the German Traffic Sign Recognition Benchmark (GTSRB) dataset, which contains thousands of images of 43 different kinds of road signs.
+Several such data sets exist, this project uses the German Traffic Sign Recognition Benchmark (GTSRB) data set, which contains thousands of images of 43 different kinds of road signs.

 <img src="resources/images/dataset.jpg" width="600">